GromovoiStanislav/NestJS-Microservices/README.md

 - 25 - Example of a Redis microservice
 - 26 - Example of a RabbitMQ microservice
 - 27 - Example of a RabbitMQ microservice
+- 28 - Example of a NATS microservice